imlucasmu/tSQL_toReport/README.md

 **Caution:**

-This package is used for T-SQL queires (espcially queries for SSMS).
+This repo is used for T-SQL queires (espcially queries for SSMS).